sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/10_api-authentication-and-authorization/05_fastapi-orders-svc-final/README.md

 # An Orders service using FastAPI
-> a FastAPI application with authorization with CORS, authentication and authorization.
+> a FastAPI application with powered with CORS, authentication and authorization middleware.

 ## Description